michael-franke/faintr/README.md

 respectively.

 To obtain posterior draws for a specific design cell, we can use `extract_cell_draws`.
-For instance, draws for women in the 2nd class can be extracted like so:
+For instance, draws for women in the second class can be extracted like so:

 ``` r
 extract_cell_draws(fit, Sex == "Female" & Class == "2nd" & Age == "Adult") %>%